Skip to main content

 The Month After Your Surgery

-Contaminated water can cause corneal infection, so activities like swimming, saunas, or steam baths should be avoided for at least a month.
+Contaminated water can cause corneal infection, so activities like swimming, saunas, or steam baths should be avoided for at least two weeks.
 Patients should also refrain from rubbing their eyes during this time to allow the corneal flap to properly heal.

 Your vision will stabilize in the weeks after the laser procedure, and it is not uncommon to experience subtle shifts in your sight during this time.
 While some patients prefer to wear glasses during certain tasks like driving or reading, many enjoy seeing without any dependence on corrective eyewear.